 Leaf switches are connected to spine switches in a resilient manner.

 Each S5248F-ON switch provides six 100 GbE uplink ports.
 The ports enable high-speed connectivity to spine switches or directly to the data center core network infrastructure.
 They can also be used to extend connectivity to other racks.

 The remaining 48 ports of 25 GbE are used for server connectivity.
 An OpenShift Container Platform cluster with up to 48 server nodes can easily be accommodated using a pair of S5248F-ON switches.
-Expansion of an OpenShift Container Platform single-rack cluster beyond 48 nodes is managed in one of two ways: add a second S5248F-ON switch or use the S5232F-ON switch.
+To exand an OpenShift Container Platform single-rack cluster beyond 48 nodes you can either add a second S5248F-ON switch or use the S5232F-ON switch.